 |How often do Dominique chickens lay eggs?||4-5 times a week||Yes, it’s possible.
 Adding a light to the chicken coop is a good idea, though.|

 |How often do free range chickens lay eggs?||4-5 times a week (if you can find them)||If they’re not cooped up regularly, probably not.|

 |How often do Leghorn chickens lay eggs?||4-6 times a week||Yes, it’s possible|

 |How often do Partridge Rock chickens lay eggs?||4-5 times a week||Yes, it’s possible|

 Factor #2: Diet

-Diet effects egg laying ability, and it’s frequently people who aren’t feeding their flocks a good, high protein diet who email me asking “how often do chickens lay eggs?” because they’re frustrated with their hens.
+Diet affects egg-laying ability, and it’s frequently people who aren’t feeding their flocks a good, high-protein diet who email me asking how often do chickens lay eggs.
+They are sometimes frustrated with their hens.